mpuromaki/proper-ha/readme.md

 Using node specific key allows the messages to be attributed properly even when node ip-addresses might change.
 Keeping the HPN security flows closely aligned with LPN ones simplifies the protocol specification significantly.

+## Latency and Interactive Nodes

+For nodes that require higher interactivity, such as always-on devices connected via WiFi or Ethernet, Proper supports long polling over both HTTPS and CoAP.
+This mechanism allows the server to hold responses until new messages are available, significantly reducing delays and improving responsiveness in automation systems.

+When a node opts for long polling, it includes the "long-poll" header with the value "true" in its poll request.
+If no messages are pending, the server withholds an immediate response and instead waits for a predefined timeout.
+During this period, if a new outgoing message appears, the server sends it immediately, ensuring that commands reach the node as soon as they become available.
+If no new messages arrive before the timeout expires, the server responds with ProperFrame::Acknowledge.

+This approach enhances interactivity while avoiding unnecessary polling requests, making communication more efficient and responsive, especially for high-power nodes that remain online.
+By extending this capability to CoAP, even low-power nodes can leverage improved responsiveness when their power constraints allow it.